monkvision/monkjs/documentation/docs/introduction.md

   should be included with every request made to the Monk API.
 2. Create an *Inspection* using the `POST /inspection` endpoint, and specify which AI models (which *Tasks*) you want to run during this inspection.
-3. Take pictures of your vehicle and add them to your inspection using the `POST /inspection/{id}/images` endpiont.
+3. Take pictures of your vehicle and add them to your inspection using the `POST /inspection/{id}/images` endpoint.
 For each picture, specify which *Task* you want to run on it.
 4. *(optional)* Ask the API to analyze the quality of the images before running the AI models on them
 5. Once all the pictures are uploaded, tell the API to start inspection *Tasks* by using the